mehulagg/gitlab/doc/integration/saml.md

 Ensure the IdP provides a claim containing the user's email address, using the claim name `email` or `mail`.

+### 422 error after login

+If you see a "422 error" in GitLab when you are redirected back from the SAML sign-in page, this could be due to an incorrectly configured assertion consumer service (ACS) URL on the identity provider.

+Double check that the ACS URL is correctly configured to `https://gitlab.example.com/users/auth/saml/callback`.

+If you are sure that the ACS URL is correct, proceed to the [Redirect back to the login screen with no evident error](#redirect-back-to-the-login-screen-with-no-evident-error) section for further troubleshooting steps.

 ### Redirect back to the login screen with no evident error

 If after signing in into your SAML server you are redirected back to the sign in page and